 **This story is part of our series examining the cases of missing and murdered women along The Highway of Tears.
 The Highway of Tears is an isolated 725-kilometer stretch of Highway 16 between Prince George and Prince Rupert in British Columbia, Canada.
 This highway has been the location of many murders and disappearances beginning as early as the 1970s.
 Indigenous women make up the majority of these victims with almost all of their cases going unsolved and their families still searching for answers.
 For an in-depth look into this, and many other cases along this highway we recommend reading Jessica McDiarmid’s book Highway of Tears

-In 1990, Delphine was fifteen years old and her mother Judy fell ill after a surgery had gone wrong and ended up spending four months in a coma in a Prince George hospital.
+In 1990, Delphine was 15-years-old and her mother Judy fell ill after a surgery had gone wrong and ended up spending four months in a coma in a Prince George hospital.
 The hospital was a four-hour drive from their village so at this time Delphine went to live with her uncle Frank Tompkins who lived across the street from them.

 On Wednesday, June 13 at approximately 2:00 p.m.
 Delphine told her uncle that she was going into town to meet up with some friends.
 Delphine met up with her close friend Kristal Grenkie and two other girls.
 The girls wandered around town during the afternoon and as evening approached, the group headed to Mohawk gas station which was located on the corner of Main Street and Highway 16.
 Delphi’s friends remembered her asking them if they wanted to spend the night at her house as her mother was not home.
 The girls thought it was unusual because she had never asked any of them before to spend the night.
 The girls were unable to go though because of school and work the next day.
 After the group parted ways, Delphine called her uncle to tell him she was headed home.